marisalieb/colour-coordination-calculator/README.md

 #### Get Results:

-- The tool will output the coordinated colours in HSV format.
+- The tool will output the coordinated colours in HSV and RGB Hex format.

-### Development
-- Extending this functionality to include an RGB Hex input option and output in both HSV and RGB Hex format.
-Hex output is working but hex input not yet.

 ### Original Inspiration
 This tool is inspired by the Sessions Colour Calculator.